Ashok0/EnderalVREssentials/README.md

 - Should be installed with a Custom Install.
 Skip "Farmhouse Stone Walls" as these are better replaced by seperate mods.
 Skip "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves" as these at a minimum are incompatible with Enderal VR and can cause purple texture glitches.

 [**Tamrielic Textures Terrain LOD v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/39563?tab=files): New overhaul for Terrain LOD landscape textures that corresponds with the texture mods you have installed.
 Generated with xLODGen.
 Also contains Tree LOD.

+[**Smaller Insects v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/51551?tab=files): This mod aims to resize the scale of animals in Skyrim to give a better immersive feelig in VR / First person.

 [**KS Hairdos SSE v1.8**](https://www.nexusmods.com/skyrimspecialedition/mods/6817?tab=files): KS Hairdos is a hair pack that contains 922 hairstyles.
 830 hairstyles are for females, 92 are for males.